benackles/helloadwords/README.md

 A Simple Program for Google AdWords.

 * Material focused on paid search for local businesses
-* A living document to explore new features
+* Living documentation to explore new features
 * Choose your own adventure by personalizing content
 * On site consulting with Chrome Extension to put material into practice
     * Single site support